hakkape/sahlp/README.md

 #### Notes on Optional Installation of MCFClass
-This solver can be downloaded and installed from here: https://github.com/frangio68/Min-Cost-Flow-Class The following flags for `cmake` should be set when building it (replacing `<INSTALLATION DIRECTORY>` by some directory that `cmake` will check when building the main code later):
+This solver can be downloaded and installed from here: https://github.com/frangio68/Min-Cost-Flow-Class Please consider their license as well if you want to use their solver for the subproblems.
+The following flags for `cmake` should be set when building it (replacing `<INSTALLATION DIRECTORY>` by some directory that `cmake` will check when building the main code later):
 ```bash
 mkdir build